 Looking for a Physical Therapist

 Finding a PT who has been trained in pelvic floor rehabilitation can be challenging.
 This is a new area of specialty and comparatively few practitioners have been trained in these new methods.
 A physical therapist who suggests kegel exercises as a treatment for pelvic pain is clearly NOT trained properly.
 Kegel exercises are not recommended.
 The ICN maintains a database of providers based on patient recommendations.
-You’ll also find databases through the International Pelvic Pain Society and Herman Wallace!
+You’ll also find a fabulous database of certified pelvic floor therapists at pelvicrehab.com

 Pelvic Pain Explained

 Released in January 2016, authors Stephanie Prendergast and Elizabeth Rummer share the story of how patients develop pelvic pain, the challenges patients and providers face throughout the diagnosis and treatment process, the difficult task of sifting through the different available treatment options, and the impact that an “invisible” condition has on a patient’s life and relationships, and much more.
 Those who develop pelvic pain find the path to proper diagnosis and treatment frustrating and unsuccessful, oftentimes because they are trying to work within the model of recovery they are used to; one in which they go to the doctor, maybe take some tests and then get a very specific diagnosis that di